Doesn’t the Bible Repeatedly Say God Directly CAUSES Sickness, Destruction, and Death?

 “So Lot went out and spoke to his sons-in-law, who had married his daughters, and said, ‘Get up, get out of this place; for the LORD will destroy this city!’
 But to his sons-in-law he seemed to be joking.”
 (Genesis 19:14)

 How should we understand this?
-The phrase, “the LORD will destroy”, is in the Hiphil form, and since it is in the future tense, it could be understood as, “The LORD will permit this city to be destroyed.”
+The phrase, “the LORD will destroy”, is in the Hiphil tense, and since it is in the future tense, it could be understood as, “The LORD will permit this city to be destroyed.”
 For a detailed study on God's role during the destruction of Sodom and Gomorrah CLICK HERE.

 Here’s one from another well-known event: